Orbit Parametrizations for K3 Surfaces: Doubly symmetric Rubik's revenge: 4 (x) Sym2(4)

 \subsection{Moduli problem}

 \begin{proof}[Proof \,$1$ of Theorem $\ref{thm:sym2rr}$] As before, one direction has already been proved.
 Starting with a K3 surface $X$ and line bundles $L_1$, $L_2$ and $P_1, \ldots, P_{10}$ satisfying the desired intersection relations, we need to construct a doubly symmetric $4 \times 4 \times 4$ matrix, or equivalently, a symmetric $4 \times 4$ matrix of linear forms.
-This construction is described in \cite[\S 4.2]{dolgachev-CAG}; we briefly sketch the argument:
+This construction is described in, e.g., \cite[\S 4.2]{dolgachev-CAG} (see also \cite{tyurin,cossec}); we briefly sketch the argument:

-Assume without loss of generality that $L_1$ and $L_2$ are effective.
+Assume without loss of generality that $L_1$ and $L_2$ are very ample.
 Let $Y$ be the image of the quartic embedding corresponding to the line bundle $L_1$.
 For each $i$, since $P_i^2 = -2$ and $P_i \cdot L_2 > 0$, we have that $P_i$ is effective and thus corresponds to a smooth rational curve on $X$.
 These collapse to singular points on $Y$, since $L_1 \cdot P_i = 0$.
 The surface $Y$ has ten singular points.
 Next, let $\sF$ be the pushforward of $L_2$ from $X$ to $Y$.
 We compute that $\sF^\vee$ has the divisor class $- L_2 - \sum P_i$.
 Therefore, the relation

 holds in the Picard group of $Y$, so the ACM sheaf $\sF$ gives a symmetric determinantal representation.

 Checking that these constructions are inverse to one another is a similar verification as in the proof of Theorem \ref{thm:rr}. \end{proof}